JuneYeop/JuneYeop.github.io/_posts/2023-12-16-Generating Function and Integral Representation of the Bessel Function.md

 &nbsp;

-&ensp; Note that the $s$ summation term inside the square brackets above is identical to the usual series representation of 1st kind Bessel function!
+&ensp; Note that the $s$ summation term inside the square brackets above is identical to the usual infinite series representation of 1st kind Bessel function!

 &ensp; Therefore,